|55 Kenosia Avenue

 There have been numerous reports in the medical literature of families in which more than one family member was affected by a Chiari malformation.
 This suggests that in some cases genetic factors play a role in the development of a Chiari malformation.
 Research is ongoing to determine the specific genetic components (e.g., gene mutations) that influence the development of Chiari malformations in some people.

 In extremely rare cases, Chiari malformations have been acquired during life.
 Generally, any condition that takes up space within the skull, especially within the posterior fossa of the skull, can cause an acquired Chiari malformation.
 Such conditions include tumors, an arachnoid cyst, and hematomas.
 Hydrocephalus and intracranial hypertension (pseudotumor cerebri) have also been linked to Chiari malformations.
 Abnormalities that affect the upper cervical portion of the spine, such as basilar invagination, can also cause a Chiari malformation.
-Basilar invagination occurs when the upper vertebrae are pulled upward blocking the foramen magnum and thereby blocking the flow of cerebrospinal fluid.
+Basilar invagination occurs when the upper vertebrae are located upward, blocking the foramen magnum and thereby blocking the flow of cerebrospinal fluid.

 Leakage or drainage of CSF including the prolonged use of a lumboperitoneal shunt, which is often used to treat hydrocephalus, has been linked to the development of an acquired Chiari malformation.
 One theory states that if too much cerebrospinal fluid is drained, it might create a pressure imbalance between the cranial and spinal fluid compartments.
 Consequently, this pressure imbalance is theorized to suck or draw the cerebellar tonsils downward through the foramen magnum.

 Some researchers have speculated that, in a specific subset of individuals, a Chiari malformation may be caused by a tethered cord.
 Such individuals have a normal-sized posterior fossa.
-Tethered cord syndrome is a stretch-induced functional disorder associated with the fixation (tethering) effect of inelastic tissue (filum terminale) on the lower end of the spinal cord, limiting its movement.
+Tethered cord syndrome is a stretch-induced functional disorder associated with the fixation (tethering) effect of inelastic tissue (filum terminale) on the lower end of the spinal cord, limiting its normal upward movement.
 This abnormal attachment is associated with progressive stretching and increased tension of the spinal cord as a child grows, potentially resulting in a variety of neurological and other symptoms.
 While some individuals have both a tethered cord and a Chiari malformation, the exact relationship between these two disorders is not understood.
 Whether tethered cord syndrome is a distinct cause of Chiari malformations in certain cases is unproven and controversial.

 Chiari malformations can also occur as part of a larger syndrome such as Goldenhar syndrome, Albright hereditary osteodystrophy (pseudohypoparathyroidism), Hajdu-Cheney syndrome, achondroplasia and hereditary connective tissue diseases such as Ehlers-Danlos syndrome.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)